lcrocker/ojpoker/README.md

   jokers and foreign decks.
-Poker code handles more variants: high hands, ace-to-five lowball, deuce-to-seven lowball, London lowball, pai gow, action razz, badugi, badeucy, stripped decks, bugs, etc. I plan to add bindings for many languages.
+Poker code handles more variants: high hands, ace-to-five lowball, deuce-to-seven lowball, London lowball, pai gow, action razz, badugi, badeucy, stripped decks, bugs, etc. I plan to add bindings for other languages.
 - Correctness: Many libraries do not correctly handle things like lowball and badugi hands, or betting limits and procedures.
 Author is a long-time poker player and casino manager with extensive knowledge of the rules, and implements them carefully.
 - Performance: Poker code is *fast*, taking full advantage of modern 64-bit machines and the latest known algorithms.
-You can choose which version of each evaluator suits your needs based on speed vs. memory efficiency.
+It can evaluate millions of hands per second in a single thread on modest hardware.
+You can choose from different versions of each evaluator to best suit your needs.

 This codebase is primarily a [Rust](https://rust-lang.org) library, but will include bindings for other languages such as TypeScript and Python.